 Another thing to consider with the style of a drafting table is its material.
 The frame of most drafting tables is made of steel, which is as strong as a wooden table frame, but steel frames have easier portability compared to wooden frames.

 With a steel frame, you can install mechanical linkages into the drafting table.
 These linkages allow you to control not only the height of the drafting board surface but also its angle.

 What makes drafting tables with wooden frames better is that they are generally more affordable than those with steel frames.
 Wooden frames are still sturdy enough to tackle specific functions so are ideal for those who are on a budget or those wanting to use the table for tasks that don’t require much sturdiness.

-Knowing what a drafting table is requires studying space, angle, sturdiness, stability, size and the style of the table involved.
+Knowing what a drafting table is required studying space, angle, sturdiness, stability, size, and the style of the table involved.
 By familiarizing yourself with these factors, you can avoid buying a drafting table that does not fit your specific needs.

 In general, architects, structural designers, and artists use drafting tables with a base for heavy use.
 For light use and less demanding tasks, they use portable drafting tables.